cantaloupe-project/cantaloupe/README.md

 ### Pyramidal TIFF

-Java2dProcessor supports pyramidal TIFF, which is to say that it actually does read the embedded sub-images and chooses the most efficient fit for the requested scale.
+Java2dProcessor supports pyramidal TIFF, which is to say that it actually does read the embedded sub-images and chooses the smallest one that can fulfill the request.

 All other processors that support TIFF will read pyramidal TIFFs as ordinary TIFFs.

 # Custom Development

-Cantaloupe is a simple Maven project that should open easily in any Java IDE.
+Cantaloupe is a standard Maven project that should open up in any Java IDE.

 ## Custom Resolvers

-A resolver is a class that implements the `e.i.l.cantaloupe.resolver.FileResolver` and/or `e.i.l.cantaloupe.resolver.StreamResolver` interfaces.
+A resolver is a class that implements the `e.i.l.c.resolver.FileResolver` and/or `e.i.l.c.resolver.StreamResolver` interfaces.
 Then, to use it, set `resolver` in your properties file to its name.

 See one of the existing resolvers for examples.

 ## Custom Image Processors

-A processor is a class that implements the `e.i.l.cantaloupe.processor.FileProcessor` and/or `e.i.l.cantaloupe.processor.StreamProcessor`interfaces.
+A processor is a class that implements the `e.i.l.c.processor.FileProcessor` and/or `e.i.l.c.processor.StreamProcessor`interfaces.
 See the interface documentation for details and the existing implementations for examples.

-Another option might be to add an ImageIO format plugin instead of a custom processor, and then use Java2dProcessor or JaiProcessor with it.
+Another option might be to add an ImageIO format plugin instead of a custom processor; then it would work with Java2dProcessor or JaiProcessor.

 ## Custom Caches

-A cache is a class that implements the `e.i.l.cantaloupe.cache.Cache` interface.
+A cache is a class that implements the `e.i.l.c.cache.Cache` interface.
 See the interface documentation for details and the existing implementations for examples.

 ## Contributing Code

 1. Fork it (https://github.com/medusa-project/cantaloupe/fork)
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b feature/my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+4. Push to the branch (`git push origin feature/my-new-feature`)
 5. Create a new Pull Request

 # Feedback